dacvs/aoc2023/README.md

 For example:
 - `import numpy` is _allowed_, of course.
 - `import sys` is **forbidden**.
 No libraries but NumPy, not even imports of the standard library.
 - `import math` is **forbidden**.
 Same reason.
 - `import random` is **forbidden**.
 Same reason.
 - `import d03` is _allowed_.
-Module `d03` contains my code for day 3 that is shared by my solutions to parts 1 and 2 of day 3.
+Module `d03` contains my code for day 3 that is shared
+by my solutions to parts 1 and 2 of day 3.
 - `import lib` is _allowed_.
 Module `lib` contains my code that is available to all my solutions.

-TODO verify claim NumPy only.

 This was my first time participating in Advent of Code.
 Problems were easy at first.
 I solved many of them that first Saturday.